narlanmatos/narlanmatos.github.io/criticism.md

 ---

 *This page brings together scholarly studies, critical essays, and reviews that examine and evaluate the poetry of Narlan Matos from academic, literary, and cultural perspectives.*
+*Also summarized are introductions, forewords, prefaces and afterwords to Narlan Matos's books.*

 {% include feature_row id="feature_row" %}